dioxfile/Logic_Clock_Didatic_Tool/README.md

 Its purpose is to synchronize the physical (e.g., CMOS clock) and logical clocks of computers connected to the same network.

 ## Proposal Description
-In this proposal, Lamport's Logical Clock Algorithm was employed to address the issue of a depleted CMOS battery, which results in the misconfiguration of the physical clocks on computers.
-Consequently, when executing the application and transmitting a message across the network, all computers linked to the network will be automatically synchronized based on the highest date and time.
+In this proposal, Lamport's Logical Clock Algorithm was employed to address the issue of a depleted CMOS battery, which can cause the misconfiguration of physical clocks on computers.
+Consequently, when the application executes and transmits a message across the network, all computers on the network will automatically synchronize to the highest date and time.
 To achieve synchronization across the entire network, only one message is sent via broadcast or multicast.
-Following this, convergence occurs in less than 1 second.
+Following this, convergence occurs within 1 second.

 ## Application Operation